lunchbag/hugo-blog/content/posts/preparing-for-solopreneurship.md

 images = []
 slug = ""
 tags = []
-title = "4 life and career decisions that prepared me for solopreneurship"
+title = "Preparing for solopreneurship"

 +++
 Hello! 👋  My name is Jen and I’m the founder, engineer, designer and customer support at [Lunch Money](https://lunchmoney.app), a personal finance and budgeting web app.